 CATION indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.

-NOTICE indicates a situation which can cause damage to the machine, personal property and/or the environment or cause the equipment to operate improperly.
+NOTICE indicates a situation which can cause damage to the engine and marine gear, personal property and/or the environment or cause the equipment to operate improperly.